Use Apache Spark Structured Streaming with Apache Kafka and Azure Cosmos DB

 Create the clusters

-Apache Kafka on HDInsight does not provide access to the Kafka brokers over the public internet.
+Apache Kafka on HDInsight doesn't provide access to the Kafka brokers over the public internet.
 Anything that talks to Kafka must be in the same Azure virtual network as the nodes in the Kafka cluster.
 For this example, both the Kafka and Spark clusters are located in an Azure virtual network.
 The following diagram shows how communication flows between the clusters:

 The Kafka service is limited to communication within the virtual network.
 Other services on the cluster, such as SSH and Ambari, can be accessed over the internet.
 For more information on the public ports available with HDInsight, see Ports and URIs used by HDInsight.